 Lake Nelson Adventist Academy is a private coeducational Adventist school for students in grades Pre-K through 8.
 Total enrollment is 136 students, with a student-teacher ratio of 15:1.

-There are five post-secondary schools located within a 10-mile radius of Piscataway Township.
+There are five post-secondary schools located within a 10-mile radius of Piscataway Township, making for an easy driving distance.

 Rutgers University's New Brunswick campus is a public four-year university.
 The university's Busch sub-campus, one of five sub-campuses, is located entirely within Piscataway Township.
 The Busch Campus houses primarily departments and facilities related to natural sciences.